lukeorland/moore_and_lewis_data_selection/README.markdown

     /dest/dir/general_corpus_sorted.es
     /dest/dir/general_corpus_sorted.en

-## Calculate perplexity difference ##
+# How it works

-TODO: clean this up:
+## Calculating perplexity difference ##

-Extracting the en-side vocabulary from the specific-domain corpus...
+Extracting the target-side vocabulary from the specific-domain corpus...

 Selecting the equivalent number of segments from the en-side